yogsototh/yblog/Scratch/en/blog/Rational-Web-Framework-Choice.md

 Fortunately techempower has made some tests focused on most web frameworks:

 [Web framework benchmarks](http://www.techempower.com/blog/2013/07/02/frameworks-round-6/).

+These benchmark doesn't fit well with our needs.
+The values are certainly quite imprecise to your real usage.
+The goal is just to get a magnitude order idea for each framework.
+Another problem is the high number of informations.

 As always, these value quite informative are also quite imprecise relatively to how all of this will respond for your own application.